tkbrigham/nextable/README.md

 ## Why

-Every wanted to simply get surrounding records without pulling in pagination?
+Ever wanted to simply get surrounding records without pulling in pagination?
 Ever want the record with the next highest `hits` attribute?
-Or wanted the next record that had the same attribute as your current one?
+Or wanted the next record that had the same attribute as the current record?

+Or all three?

 You can have it all.